-Is it the "Me Generation" of the 1960s now growing up into mature Yuppiehood?

-No. Rather it is the fact that for many years now we simply have not been willing to invest in our future...and the future of our children...
-We have chosen instead to mortgate this future to pay for mistakes make in our past.
+- Is it the "Me Generation" of the 1960s now growing up into mature Yuppiehood? - No. Rather it is the fact that for many years now we simply have not been willing to invest in our future...and the future of our children...

-Six-month planning horizon...desire for immediate results...inability to identify the investments which have to be made today to yield the objectives for tomorrow.

-The old T-shirt expression: "Eat dessert first, life is uncertain" reflects our present tax policy.

-The attitude we have taken toward our most precious resource, our youth, is both callous an alarming.

-I simply cannot accept the excuse that "we can no longer afford this investment in the educational opportunities we offer our youth".

-To be sure, the immense social needs for welfare assistance, medical care, prisions, and all of the other programs that drain our tax dollars are compelling.
+We have chosen instead to mortgate this future to pay for mistakes make in our past. - Six-month planning horizon...desire for immediate results...inability to identify the investments which have to be made today to yield the objectives for tomorrow. - The old T-shirt expression: "Eat dessert first, life is uncertain" reflects our present tax policy. - The attitude we have taken toward our most precious resource, our youth, is both callous an alarming. - I simply cannot accept the excuse that "we can no longer afford this investment in the educational opportunities we offer our youth". - To be sure, the immense social needs for welfare assistance, medical care, prisions, and all of the other programs that drain our tax dollars are compelling.

-However, by choosing to meet these needs with resources taken away from our system of public education rather than through reforms in our tax structure or political system, we have in reality mortgaged our future by withdrawing the educational opportunities from our youth.

-Michigan has had a long tradition of wealth and a caring attitude for its populace.
-But it seems clear that if priorities are not changed, Michigan will become poorer and poorer and finally it will not be able to meet the "caring needs" of its people.
-It will then have become a "have not" state.

-We seem to have forgotten the commitments and sacrifices that past generations of citizens have made to build educational institutions of exceptional quality -- institutions that have provided many of us for eyars with unsurpassed educational opportunities.

-All human societies embody to endow their children with an enlarged and enriched culture, for transmission to their successors.

-If it is not to be our young people and their work that will gain us a secure place among nations and our better life for our citizens, then what will it be instead?
-And if we fail to invest adequately in the successor generation, then what kind of caretakers of our heritage and theirs will they turn out to be?

-We are a nation that has always believed deeply in generational improvement--in the prospect that things will be better for our children.

-Americans must put aside their suspicions and answer that call, because the result of failure will be that 40 years from now a generation will stand where we are today and know that things are, for the very first time in history, worse that they were for their fathers and mothers.

-We simply must re-establish the importance of both our personal and public investments in educaiton, in the future of our children, in our own future, at the local level if Michigan -- indeed, if our nation -- is to face the challenge of the age of knowledge.
+- However, by choosing to meet these needs with resources taken away from our system of public education rather than through reforms in our tax structure or political system, we have in reality mortgaged our future by withdrawing the educational opportunities from our youth. - We seem to have forgotten the commitments that past generations of citizens have made to build educational institutions of exceptional quality -- institutions that have provided many of us for eyars with unsurpassed educational opportunities. - All human societies embody to endow their children with an enlarged and enriched culture, for transmission to their successors. - If it is not to be our young people and their work that will gain us a secure place among nations and our better limÖ for our citizens, then what will it be instead?
+And if we fail to invest adequately in the successor generation, then what kind of caretakers of our heritage and theirs will thly turn(out to be? - We are a nation that has always believed deeply in generational improvement--in the prospect that things will be better for our children. - Americans must put aside their suspicions and answer that call, because the result of failure will be that 40 years from now a generation will stand where we are today and know that things are, for the very first time in history, worse that they were for their fathers and mothers. - We simply must re-establish the importance of both our personal and public investments in education, in the - .jead 3 future of our children, in our own future, at the local level if Michigan -- indeed, if our nation -- is to face the chaloenge of the age of knowledge.

-A different way to look at it:

-The Investment in Human Capital...

-The real issue here is not the investment in education... it is the priority that we as a nation place on investing in our children.

-We should feel both embarrassed and ashamed for robbing our youth to pay for our own excesses...

-But let's take the cynical view that responsibility and stewardship will simply not be a compelling enough argument to reprioritize the importance of investing in human capital...in our youth.

-There is another viewpoint, however...

-If we do not invest in the youth of today, they will not become a sufficiently productive workforce to keep the checks coming to those of us who retire in future years!!!

-By 2000, there will be only three workers to support each retiree...and one of these will be minority!

-Look at it another way...which is the better investment...

-\$3000/y to keep a preschool kid on track \$5000/y to achieve a strong K-12 education \$10,000/y to sustain strong college education or \$30,000/y to put someone in jail...